pangeo-data/benchmarking/compute_study.md

 TOTAL Number of Runs:  15 (3 strong scaling curves)

 Ideally, this produces 3 lines that half time when nodes double.

+### Framework for Automation

+- Run entire suite of jobs using a script and dask-jobqueue
+  - Need to wait for resources to be available before proceeding
+  - Need to rerun multiple times (to get good statistics)
+- Helper function to generate fake data (persisted on workers) given chunk size & number of workers
+- Helper functions for each computation operation (acting on data)